JaylyDev/ScriptAPI/docs/MinecraftApi/@minecraft/server/runCommandAsync.md

 Runs a particular command asynchronously from the context of the broader dimension.
 Note that there is a maximum queue of 128 asynchronous commands that can be run in a given tick.

+Usually, it executes the command in the next tick.
+To run command in the same tick, you have to [delay the JS code](./system.run.md#improve-runcommandasync).

 Returns a `Promise<CommandResult>` .
 Throws an error **synchronously** if the queue is full.

 ## Commands you have to use